-PEV start wait time : The default interval in minutes between pilot presses the Pilot is pressed.
+PEV start wait time : The default interval in minutes between pilot presses the Pilot

 Event (see 4.10) button is pressed and start window opens.
-If set to 0, the start will open immediately after $Pilot\ Event$ button remains open when $Pilot\ Event$ (see 4.10) start procedure is used.
+If set to 0, the start will open immediately after Pilot Event button is pressed.

+PEV start window : The default interval in minutes during which the start window remains open when Pilot Event (see 4.10) start procedure is used.
 If set to 0, the start window, once opened, remains open forever.